 - She works well with the complicated and tight schedules of overseas brides like me who only was able to fit my gown 2 months before my wedding day.

-- Her rate is affordable given that she’s a reputable and well known wedding gown designer, has great payment scheme and would really work on the client’s budget.
+- Her rate is affordable given that she’s a reputable and well-known wedding gown designer in the Philippines, has great payment scheme and would really work on the client’s budget.
 She also offers good bridal packages with all the necessary accessories, bridal repair (after the wedding which is a must) and gown assistance on the day of the wedding but would still depend on the dates for her staff’s availability (I didn’t get mine kasi holiday na daw)

 - You’ll know the quality of the materials that she uses with her gowns na hindi tinipid and the gowns simply speaks of her work!